ERNI-Academy/training-get-fit-at-git/slides.md

 * GUI: select commit from where you want to rebase, then tick the _force rebase_ checkbox
 * CLI: select _from where_ to change with `HEAD~<n>`.

+Tips:

-* tip: with the CLI, use `git reset HEAD~` to edit the commit contents
+* with the CLI, use `git reset HEAD~` to edit the commit contents
+* when rebasing many commits, don't do them all at once (simplify)
+* do backups of your latest _good_ branch

 ---